 The first documents arrived at Yad Vashem from the “Historical Commissions” and various documentation centres, but also from public institutions, researchers and private individuals.
-Material collected in Israel was added to the documentation collected by Jews during the war in the ghettos, camps and hiding places.
-Since its establishment, the Archives have initiated activities with a view to collecting and copying Holocaust-related documents that have been housed in various archives in Europe and throughout the world.
+Material collected in Israel was added to the documentation collected by Jews during the war in the ghettos, camps and hideaways.
+Since its establishment, the Yad Vashem Archives have initiated activities with a view to collecting and copying Holocaust-related documents that have been housed in various archives in Europe and throughout the world.
 Over the years, they have collected extensive and comprehensive documentation in various forms.
 For more detailed information on the activities and holdings of the Yad Vashem Archives, see the extensive report.

-Finally, official documentation from the British authorities in Palestine can be found in Israel, as well as documentation from Jewish organisations and public institutions of that period.
+Finally, official documentation from the British authorities in Palestine can be found in Israel, as well as documentation from Jewish organizations and public institutions of that period.
 These sources reflect the many ways in which emigrants arrived in Palestine, and the hardships they endured, but also rescue attempts undertaken by both individual and political or public institutions.

 A. EHRI approach to Israel: Pre-existing research and third-party surveys, archival guides and expert support